The War Between the Land and the Sea: Release date speculation for Doctor Who spin-off

 When will The War Between the Land and the Sea be released?

-The War Between the Land and the Sea is expected to be released in 2025, but no official release date has yet been announced.
+The War Between the Land and the Sea will air in 2026, although the specific release date hasn't been confirmed yet.

 What will The War Between the Land and the Sea be about?

-The official synopsis says: "When a fearsome and ancient species emerges from the ocean, dramatically revealing themselves to humanity, an international crisis is triggered.
+The BBC's official synopsis reads: "When a fearsome and ancient species emerges from the ocean, dramatically revealing themselves to humanity, an international crisis is triggered.
 With the entire population at risk, UNIT step into action as the land and sea wage war."

-"There's a race that lives beneath the oceans, they wake up and they see the state of the oceans that we have put it in.
+Speaking at San Diego Comic-Con in 2024, Russell T Davies explained, "There's a race that lives beneath the oceans, they wake up and they see the state of the oceans that we have put it in.
 We have wrecked the place, and it is war.
 And it's war on an epic scale."
+Climate change will apparently be a key theme in the story.

 Who will star in The War Between the Land and the Sea?

-Also included in the cast, in currently undisclosed roles, are Adrian Lukis, Patrick Baladi, Francesca Corney, Mei Mac, Vincent Franklin, Waleed Hammad, Iestyn Arwel, Hannah Donaldson, Manpreet Bachu and Ann Akinjirin.
+The cast will also include Adrian Lukis, Patrick Baladi, Francesca Corney, Mei Mac, Vincent Franklin, Waleed Hammad, Iestyn Arwel, Hannah Donaldson, Manpreet Bachu and Ann Akinjirin – all currently playing undisclosed roles.

 Is there a trailer for The War Between the Land and the Sea?